PDochev/Data-Structures-and-Algorithms/Search and Graph Serach Algorithms/Binary Search/README.md

 Binary search requires a sorted data-set.
 We then take the following steps:

-1. Check the middle value of the dataset.
+1. Find the middle element of the data set

-- If this value matches our target we can return the index.
+2. If the middle element is equal to the target value, we have found the value

-2. If the middle value is less than our target

-- Start at step 1 using the right half of the list.
+3. If the middle element is less than the target value, we repeat the search on the right half of the data set

-3. If the middle value is greater than our target

-- Start at step 1 using the left half of the list.
+4. If the middle element is greater than the target value, we repeat the search on the left half of the data set

+5. If the target value is not found, we return -1

 ## Binary Tree